frontity/docs/docs/deployment/deploy-using-vercel.md

 > More about Vercel [scopes ](https://vercel.com/docs/v2/platform/users-and-teams)

-Vercel will assign you a domain (something like _your-project-name.vercel.app_) that that will allow you to check your site online
+Vercel will assign you a domain (something like _your-project-name.vercel.app_) that that will allow you to check your site online.

-From this deploy example we have got the following URL's:
+From the above deployment example we got the following URL's:

 * **Live URL:** `https://my-frontity-project.vercel.app` → Our temporary URL assigned automatically by Vercel, We can check (and share) our site online from this URL
 * **Inspect:** `https://vercel.com/vercel-username/my-frontity-project/settings` → Here we can check the status of our site and check the logs among other things